drematol/dnd-calc/dnd calculator/README.txt

 It uses openpyxl and .xlsx spreadsheets to create a light weight program that can generate a new spreadsheet The new spreadsheet can be taken outside of the folder and be further edited

+to generate a new character sheet edit values inside of character.xlsx then run the exe after that your new character sheet should be automatically created in the same folder based on the specifications in the character spreadsheet feel free to remove your new spreadsheet from the folder and put anywhere else on your computer please do not remove character.xlsx itself because it is needed for the program to run

 multiclassing is supported
 format your classes and levels like this: x x x or x\x\x or x/x/x or x \ x \ x or x / x / x